 How to Print on MacBook

-Depending on your application that you are printing from, things might vary just a bit but the almost universal command to begin the printing process is:
+Depending on the application you print from, things might vary just a bit, but the almost universal command to begin the printing process is:

 Wireless Printing Connections